igloo-project/igloo-doc/source/howtos/UI-Displaying-Collections.md

 # UI Displaying Collections

-This page explains how to display collections using OWSI-Core.
+This page explains how to display collections using Igloo.
 Several methods are provided, ordered from easiest to the hardest: use the first that fits, so as to avoid unnecessary complexity.

 ## Data sources